aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 ﻿---
-title: Working with Footnote and Endnote – Aspose.Words for Python via .NET
+title: Working with Footnote and Endnote in Python
 articleTitle: Working with Footnote and Endnote
 linktitle: Working with Footnote and Endnote
 description: "Aspose.Words for Python allows to insert ffotnotes or endnotes into a document and specify its options."